 - What to do if you need help enforcing child custody orders

 Paternity is a powerful legal tool that can cut both ways: you may need to assert paternity to gain visitation rights if your children's mom refuses to let you see your kids, or you might need it to prove that you are not a child's father and therefore not obligated to pay child support.

 There are few things less desirable than having to submit to a DNA test to definitively prove that you are (or aren't) a child's father.
 Our attorneys can guide you through the legal process from start to finish, including any subsequent court orders concerning visitation or child support necessary to protect your rights.

 Speak with Our Houston Fathers’ Rights Lawyers— (713) 909-7323

 At Hendershot, Cannon & Hisey, P.C., we know you value your relationship with your children.
-At the same time, you may have a business or other assets to protect.
+Family law matters can be complicated, which means you may have a business or other assets to protect.
 We are equipped to handle both custody and financial matters in divorce.
 Additionally, we know how to define, trace, and protect separate property.
 We know how to conduct appropriate valuations of business interests, and how to structure reasonable buyouts when business interests are part of a marriage's community property.